ProvableHQ/leo/docs/rfc/013-const-functions.md

 ### Static Semantics

 A `const` function declaration must satisfy the following conditions:
-* All its parameters are `const`, including the `self` parameter for instance circuit member functions.
+* All its parameters are `const`, including the `self` parameter for instance struct member functions.
 * The body does not reference the special `input` variable.
 * The body only calls other `const` functions.